A Useful Ghost: Production

 The project participated in the 2021 Locarno Film Festival's Open Doors program, where it won the top prize and received a production grant of 35,000 CHF.
 In October 2022, the project was announced as part of Singaporean production company Momo Film Co.'s slate.
 In May 2023, it was reported that French production company Haut Les Mains would co-produce the film.
 In July 2023, it was selected as one of the recipients of Hubert Bals Fund+Europe: Minority Co-production Support during the International Film Festival Rotterdam.
 In November 2023, it received a €35,000 production grant from Berlinale's World Cinema Fund.

 Release

 A Useful Ghost had its world premiere on 17 May 2025 at the 2025 Cannes Film Festival in the Critics' Week section.
 It won the section's Grand Prix.
 In April 2025, Best Friend Forever had acquired the film's international rights.

+The film competed at the Asian Next Wave section of the 2025 QCinema International Film Festival and won the Best Picture.
 On 28 November 2025, it will close 56th International Film Festival of India.

-GDH, under their Out Of The Box label, acquired local distribution rights and it set to be released in Thailand in August 28, 2025.
+GDH, under their Out Of The Box label, acquired local distribution rights and it was released in Thailand on August 28, 2025.

-The film screened in the Philippines as part of the Asian Next Wave section of the 2025 QCinema International Film Festival.